christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 - `basket` and initial state
 - `box` and current state

-When we compare the PCA with the linear map constructed earlier, it becomes clear that the model is keeping two separate but parallel "tracks":
+When we compare the PCA with the linear plot above, its clear that the model is keeping two separate but parallel "tracks":

 - Reality track (blue): represents actual events
 - Belief track (red): represents John's belief state